aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 in this next step.

 Here, clone the Jupiter notebook GitHub repo and use apt and pip to install its dependencies in a Python virtual environment.
-Before we do that, we start a virtual terminal on the remote computer.
+Here, we choose to do all this in a tmux virtual terminal on the remote computer.
+This is handy, since it allows you to reattach to your terminal session later, if you need to close your connection while work is still ongoing.

 ```bash
 ssh jupyter-demo